-Located near Queenstown in New Zealand’s south island, Millbrook is one of those really wonderful places in the world to spend some time.
+Located near Queenstown in New Zealand’s south island, Millbrook Resort is one of those really wonderful places in the world to spend some time.

 The setting is majestic!